School of Nursing

 Graduation requirements and regulations for every academic program are provided in this catalog; however, this catalog is for informational purposes only and does not constitute a contract.
 Degree and program requirements and course descriptions are subject to change.

 The School of Nursing is one of three schools at the University of Kansas Medical Center (KUMC) in Kansas City, Kansas.
 Academic programs at KUMC are offered through the Schools of Health Professions, Medicine, and Nursing.
-In addition to the Kansas City campus location, the School of Nursing also has a campus location in Salina, Kansas.
+In addition to the Kansas City campus location, the School of Nursing has a campus location in Salina, Kansas.
 The Office of Graduate Studies at KUMC handles matters related to graduate programs in Health Professions, Medicine, and Nursing.

 School of Nursing Degree Programs